International Consolidated Airlines Group, S.A. – Annual report – 31 December 2021

 The carrying amount of lease liabilities is remeasured if there is a modification of the lease contract, a re-assessment of the lease term (specifically in regard to assumptions regarding extension and termination options) and changes in variable lease payments that are based on an index or a rate.

 The Group has elected not to recognise ROU assets and lease liabilities for short-term leases that have a lease term of 12 months or less and those leases of low-value assets.
-Payments associated with short-term leases and leases of low-value assets are recognised on a straight-line basis as an expense in the Income statement.
+Payments associated with short-term leases and leases of low-value assets are recognised on a straight line basis as an expense in the Income statement.
 Short-term leases are leases with a lease term of 12 months or less, that do not contain a purchase option.
 Low-value assets comprise IT equipment and small items of office furniture.

 The Group is exposed to potential future increases in variable lease payments based on an index or rate, which are not included in the lease liability until they take effect.
 When adjustments to lease payments based on an index or rate take effect, the lease liability is re-assessed and adjusted against the ROU asset.
 Extension options are included in a number of aircraft, property and equipment leases across the Group and are reflected in the lease payments where the Group is reasonably certain that it will exercise the option.
 The Group is also exposed to variable lease payments based on usage or revenue generated over a defined period.
 Such variable lease payments are expensed to the Income statement as incurred.

 The Group regularly uses sale and lease transactions to finance the acquisition of aircraft.
 Each transaction is assessed as to whether it meets the criteria within IFRS 15 ‘Revenue from contracts with customers’ for a sale to have occurred.
-If a sale has occurred, then the associated asset is de-recognised and a ROU asset and lease liability are recognised.
-The ROU asset recognised is based on the proportion of the previous carrying amount of the asset that is retained.
-Any gain or loss is restricted to the amount that relates to the rights that have been transferred to the counter-party to the transaction.
-Where a sale has not occurred, the asset is retained on the balance sheet within Property, plant and equipment and an asset financed liability recognised equal to the financing proceeds.
-The principal criteria for assessing whether a sale has occurred or not, is whether the contract contains the option, at the discretion of the Group, to repurchase the aircraft over the lease term; with the existence of such a repurchase option resulting in a sale having been deemed not to have occurred, and; if no such repurchase option exists, then a sale is deemed to have occurred.
+The principal criterion for assessing whether a sale has occurred or not, is whether the contract contains the option, at the discretion of the Group, to repurchase the aircraft over the lease term; with the existence of such a repurchase option resulting in a sale having been deemed not to have occurred; and if no such repurchase option exists, then a sale is deemed to have occurred.
+The following defines the accounting for such transactions:

-Cash flow presentation
+Cash flow presentation – lease liabilities

 COVID-19 related rent concessions

 On May 28, 2020, the IASB issued ‘COVID-19 Related Rent Concessions – amendments to IFRS 16 Leases’.
 The EU subsequently adopted the amendment on October 9, 2020.
 The amendment provides a practical expedient for lessees, up to June 30, 2021, not to assess whether a COVID-19 related rent concession is a lease modification.
 On March 31, 2021, the IASB extended the period for the application of these concessions through to June 30, 2022.
 The EU subsequently adopted the amendment on August 31, 2021.
-The extended amendment is effective for annual reporting periods commencing on or after April 1, 2021 and the Group has elected to adopt this amendment for the year to December 31, 2021.
+The extended amendment is effective for annual reporting periods commencing on or after April 1, 2021 and the Group has elected to adopt this amendment for the year to December 31, 2022.

 Lessor accounting